srimuthurajesh/Tech-Notes/Java/Language/04_java_multithreading.md

 1. t1.interrupt() - call this method to stop thread and throw InterruptedException. for only sleeping threads
 2. Thread.interrupted() - return true/false
 ---

 ## DeadLock
--situation where a set of processes are blocked
+> situation where a set of processes are blocked

 because each process is holding a resource and waiting for another resource acquired by some other process.
 i)Avoid nested locks, 2)Lock Only What is Required, 3)Avoid waiting indefinitely

 **Race condition**: When multiple threads try to access same resources

 ## Thread Pool:
-group of worker threads that are waiting for the job and reuse many times.
+> group of worker threads that are waiting for the job and reuse many times.

 **Executer service* : provide thread pool
 ```